Property Taxes During Property Purchase

 The Stamp Duty, or Imposto de Selo, is another property tax that buyers should be familiar with.
 It’s reportedly the oldest tax in Portugal and is charged for all contracts and legal affairs regarding your real estate.

 Stamp Duty can be charged on deeds, contracts, and bank mortgages for the house.
-The stamp duty is accounted for by the buyer and charged at a fixed rate of 0.8 percent of the property’s registered fiscal value.
+The buyer accounts for the stamp duty, which is charged at a fixed rate of 0.8 percent of the property’s registered fiscal value.

 Long-term letting or sub-letting contracts are taxed at a 10 percent rate of the monthly rental amount.